THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 As of the time listed above, we have **44** proposals: 11 from teams of two, and 33 from individual investigators.

-## Revisions Dr. Love has received and will review soon
+## Revisions Dr. Love has received but not yet reviewed.

 Group | Investigator(s) | Title
 -----: | :----------------------------: | :-------------------------------------------------------------------------------
 None.
+I am up to date.

 ## Revision required: due at 9 AM on Thursday 2023-10-12 (see email from Dr. Love)